The politics and money of bed block, ED access and HiTH

 Interestingly, that is not blowing out public hospital bed budgets as many people expected it might.

-Political fear probably would sum up the problem.
-Fear that such a change would blow out hospital funding suddenly and massively.
+The politics of fear.
+Fear that such a change would blow out hospital funding suddenly and massively and people would be blamed.

-Also, you’d imagine, there is simple fear of such a big change in such a set-in-stone federated funding system, where states will be states and can’t seem to herded in any manner by the federal government into any meaningful alignment for obvious national efficiencies in our healthcare system.
+Also, you’d imagine, the fear of such a big change to such a set-in-stone federated funding system, where states will be states and can’t seem to herded in any manner by the federal government into any meaningful alignment for obvious national efficiencies in our healthcare system.

 Another problem we have is that virtually every state and territory has a different view on how they individually manage and fund HiTH within their hospital systems.